 Joseph Geißler is my fraternal great-grandfather.
 He’s the man all the Geiszler descendants in Columbus, Ohio want to learn about and see if there’s any way we can crack his brick wall open a bit.
-I have found that by writing a narrative about an ancestor, it helps me to analyze what I know, what I don’t know, and what I may be able to discovery.
+I have found that by writing a narrative about an ancestor, it helps me to analyze what I know, what I don’t know, and what I may be able to discover.

 Each week, I’m going to share my research into Joseph Geißler’s life.
 First I will share what I know about Joseph in a chronological story format.
 After that overview is finished, I’ll share some of the analysis of other research and theories that have been tossed about.
-Hopefully, some of the theories will then ultimate die out, while others might shed new light and connect me with new leads for Joseph.
+Hopefully, some of the theories will then ultimately die out, while others might shed new light and connect me with new leads for Joseph.
 Check out the end of this post for links to other posts in the series, as they become available.

 Let’s get started.